Bachelor of Arts Completion Program Degree Requirements

 Common Learning Experience

-The Common Learning curriculum includes ten carefully selected courses in five areas where students can sharpen their skills and develop essential knowledge needed for thriving in the information age.
-This is a set of interdisciplinary courses for people who have been in the working world and are highly motivated.
+The Common Learning curriculum includes ten carefully selected courses in five areas where students can sharpen their skills and develop essential knowledge needed for thriving in the knowledge age.
+The common learning courses are a set of interdisciplinary courses for people who have been in the working world and are highly motivated.
 Interdisciplinary simply means that the perspectives and materials of several disciplines have been brought together in the design of each course.
 These courses provide a common foundational experience for instruction in advanced courses.
-The Common Learning Experience will help students learn how to learn, which will serve them in their future academic careers.
+The Common Learning Experience will help students learn how to learn, think critically, and improve communication skills, which will serve them in their future academic careers as well as their professions.

 The Experience with your major

 The major builds on the Common Learning Experience and also provides a way for students to specialize and pursue their own interests.
-In most colleges and universities the major is synonymous with studying in an academic discipline, but at University College your major is interdisciplinary; it draws on several disciplines especially useful for exploring the topics in that major.
-Students will become conversant with key knowledge in the arts and sciences disciplines, but it will be packaged in a way that helps them to examine key topics in an interdisciplinary field of study.
-The chief purpose of the major is to provide opportunities for learning how to draw on various liberal arts disciplines for addressing real world problems of organizations and society.
+In most colleges and universities, the major is synonymous with studying in an academic discipline, but at University College, your major is interdisciplinary; it draws on several disciplines especially useful for exploring the topics in that major.
+Students will become conversant with key knowledge in the arts and sciences disciplines, and it will be packaged in a way that helps them to examine key topics in an interdisciplinary field of study.
+The chief purpose of the major is to provide opportunities for learning how to draw on various liberal arts disciplines when addressing real-world problems within organizations and society.

 - Communication Arts